 4. Expand on your ideas with the right tone

 Build a farewell speech around your bullet points by expanding ideas in a conversational, honest and respectful tone.
 Consider writing your speech as if you are writing a farewell letter to a friend to help keep your tone relaxed.

-You can include a humorous anecdote and some jokes to make your farewell speech more engaging.
+You can include a humorous anecdote and even a few jokes to make your farewell speech more engaging.
 Consider your work environment when deciding on appropriate humor.
-Your farewell speech should express your feelings about the people and events that made your position memorable, so focus on the positive aspects of your coworkers and role to highlight special company experiences.
+Your farewell speech should express your feelings about the people and events that made your position memorable, so focus on the positive aspects of your coworkers and role in highlighting special company experiences.